phucvu-nyu/bst236/docs/chapter_preface/about_the_course.md

 !!! success "Prerequisites"

-    You should know how to write and read simple code in python and R.
+    You should know how to write and read simple code in [python](https://www.python.org/) and [R](https://www.r-project.org/).
+You should also have basic knowledge of [probability](https://www.coursicle.com/harvard/courses/BIOSTAT/230/), [statistics](https://www.coursicle.com/harvard/courses/BIOSTAT/232/), and [linear algebra](https://qrd.college.harvard.edu/classes/math-22a-vector-calculus-and-linear-algebra-i).

 ## Content structure